2 Methods

 Samples in CS3 were processed at three different locations; we also had to normalize for “site” in this CodeSet.
 Finally, the CS3 expression samples were included in the training set without further normalization:

-Finally, the CS3 expression samples were included in the training set without further normalization.
-The initial training set is assembled by combining all four of the previously mentioned normalized datasets along with the two CS3 expression subsets not used in normalization:
+The CS3 expression samples were included in the training set without further normalization.
+CS3 cross-site replicates were all chosen from Vancouver, thus we did not retain any samples from USC or AOC.
+Finally, the initial training set is assembled by combining the normalized datasets for CS1 and CS2 along with the CS3 expression not used in normalization:

 Figure 2.1: Venn diagram of common and unique gene targets covered by each CodeSet